recursion-ninja/personal-website/blog/perm-parser.md

 The edges leading from the root node to the second layer of nodes correspond to successfully parsing one of the combinators.
 For each successfully parsed combinator at the root node, the computation follows the corresponding edge to the node in the second layer.
 Note that not all nodes on the second layer are visited.
-A parse failure of a combinator means that the corresponding edge to the second layer will not be traversed and the whole subtree will be pruned from the computation.
+A parse failure of a combinator means that the corresponding edge to the second layer will not be traversed and the whole sub-tree will be pruned from the computation.

 Each node in the second layer uniquely represents the partial computation state of $1$ successful combinator parse result.